chaseruskin/orbit/docs/src/tutorials/first_project.md

 library ieee;
 use ieee.std_logic_1164.all;

-entity and_gate is
+-- Performs the AND combinational boolean function between two inputs. entity and_gate is port(
-  port(
+    -- Source input
     a, b : in std_logic;
+    -- Combinational and output
     y : out std_logic
   );
 end entity;